dante9pippo/InpatientAdmissionPrediction/README.md

 # Group members: Yutong Wu and Zihan Zheng

 # Work in progress
-# End goals is to build a inpatient admission prediction model pipeline using data from the last natural year to predict the probability of inpatient admission in this year.
+# End goal is to build a inpatient admission prediction model pipeline using data from the last natural year to predict the probability of inpatient admission in this year.